lsblakk/pystar/docs/webapp.rst

 Load the new detail page in your browser: http://127.0.0.1:8000/polls/1/
 The poll choices now appear.

-Part 4: Let the people vote
+Part XX Let the people vote
 ============================================

 Write a simple form